 The Juhi Center is tucked away in a nondescript row of homes and small businesses on the corner of 61st and 3rd Ave, just a few blocks down from a plastic surgeon’s office; walk too quickly (like I did), and you just might miss it.
 Once you’re inside, you’ll see a small, comfortable waiting area and a narrow hallway that leads to a few private rooms where Juhi herself meets with her patients, gives them personal consultations and performs acupuncture.
 A word about Juhi—she’s not like most doctors.
 Sprightly and incredibly warm, she started the Juhi Center as an alternative for people who may be seeking more holistic ways of healing—namely, because she experienced its effect in her life firsthand.
 Her non-judgmental perspective is probably the reason why celebrities, models and NYC's fashion crowd see her on the regular.

 “I was diagnosed with Crohn’s Disease at age 16, an inflammatory disease of the intestines,” she tells me during my visit.
 “My family had the opportunity to seek out the best in care.
-For three and half years, my parents dragged me from one doctor after another in desperate search of an answer.
+For three and a half years, my parents dragged me from one doctor after another in desperate search of an answer.
 Many of the extraordinarily well-trained physicians were able to keep me alive with high doses of medications.”
 The medication took its toll, however—by age 19, the intense drugs had a severe and irreversible effect on her organs.
 Her only option, according to her doctors?
 A colostomy.
 Desperate, her parents consulted her aunt, who was an oriental medical doctor in India, as a last-ditch effort to prevent her from having this life-altering surgery.
 Juhi flew to India and for the next two months, received acupuncture daily and was placed on an Ayurvedic diet specific for her disease and constitution.
 Then, the unthinkable happened.
 “In two and half months of following the prescribed diet plan and acupuncture regimen, I was in remission,” she says.
 “I’ve remained in remission with few and occasional flare-ups for nearly 20 years.
-I opened up the Juhi Center to be able to offer this option to people who are looking for help without costing them life-altering affects.”
+I opened up the Juhi Center to be able to offer this option to people who are looking for help without costing them life-altering effects.”

 It’s hard to eye roll the life-changing effects of Ayurveda and Traditional Chinese Medicine when you hear stories like Juhi’s.
 Since then, she’s made it her life goal to bring Eastern methods of healing to a wider audience, while not ignoring the many benefits of Western medicine—in fact, she thinks a mix of both can be the answer.
 “I modeled the center after Ayurvedic centers in India,” she says to me.
 “So, you have a personalized approach to wellness and healing from the best in both Eastern and Western medicine.
 You have the option of sitting down with a functional medicine MD, a Chinese medicine doctor, an Ayurvedic doctor, and a physical therapist and a nutritionist to come jump with a very personalized cohesive plan.”
 In other words, the Juhi Center is all about approaching wellness from a 360 perspective.